parthak314/RISCV-Team5/README.md

     - if a branch is taken, clear instr in pipeline that have not been executed -> replace with nop

 ## Stretch Goal 2: Adding Data Memory Cache
+### Design:
+- Cache Parameters:
+    - Capacity: 4096 Bytes; Block size: 4 words (16 bytes); Associativity: 2-way set associate; Sets: S = C/(bN) = 4096/32 = 128 sets each of 2 blocks
+- Fields:
+    - Tag (identify memory block for where the cache block is)
+    - Index (Identifies set where block is stored)
+    - Offset (Identifies word in a block)
+    - Valid Bit (V) (if cache block contains valid data)
+    - Dirty Bit (D) (if block has been modified or an update)
+- Using Least recently used to decide which block to evict
+- Writing:
+    - Updates block in memory only when evicted, write-through writes data to both cache and memory immediately

+### Pipeline modifications:
+- Replace single cycle memory access in memory stage with cache controller
+- Hit detection
+- Replacement on miss (laod from memory)
+- Write-back to memory on eviction

+### Cache data path:
+- Index and Offset extraction: bits of memory offset for index (select the set) and offset (word within a block)
+- Tag comparison (compare tag in addresswith tags stored in cache set)
+- If a miss occurs and set is full, evict a block and replace with new data based on LRU
+- Cache hit: use the offset to select the word in a block
+- Cache controller: handles miss logic by fetching blocks frrom main memory and updating cache

 ## Stretch Goal 3: Full RV32I Design